Introduction to Indices - Learn Guide

 Pip Value - $ 0.1

-2. Better trends because movements are based on Indices market moves
+2. Better trends because movements are based on market moves

-The other factor that makes the indices keep heading up is that, the stocks being tracked are blue chip companies, the most lucrative companies chosen from the most lucrative industries & sectors of their respective economy.
-This means these are the most lucrative stocks in any particular Indices market exchange - and in general the best, their share price will keep going up because these companies keep turning a good profit.
-Therefore even the indices tracking these top stocks will generally keep heading up.
+One more reason stock values tend to increase is that the stocks being followed are from reliable companies, which are the most profitable businesses selected from the most profitable industries and parts of the economy.
+This means that these are the most profitable stocks in any stock market and usually the best ones, so their prices will likely keep increasing because these businesses continue to make a profit.
+As a result, even the indexes tracking these top stocks will generally keep going up.

-Another thing also is that companies shown on an index are constantly getting reviewed, if a company stops meeting the growth & profitability requirements it is removed from the index and another profitable company replaces it, therefore meaning these indices will keep heading up as at any given time they represent the best companies.
+Another thing also is that companies shown & displayed on an index are constantly getting reviewed, if a company stops meeting the growth & profitability requirements it is removed from the and another profitable company replaces it, therefore meaning these indices will keep moving upward as at any one particular time they represent the best companies.

-The best strategy for trading these indices is to wait until there is a pullback, then buy into that dip wait out for market to move up a few days, take profit, wait for another price pullback, buy and keep repeating this strategy.
-If you find the price somewhere at the top after an extended move upward always wait for a pullback before buying, there is always one or two good pullbacks every week where one can buy into an index and ride the market trend for some profit.
-Please remember this strategy - it'll be the difference determining if you make money or not when it comes to these financial instruments.
+Best strategy for trading these indices is to wait until there is a pullback, then buy in to that dip wait out for market to move up a couple of days, takeprofit, wait for another price pull back, buy & keep repeating this trading strategy.
+If you find price somewhere at the top after an extended move upward always wait for a pull back before buying, there is always one or two good pullbacks every week where one can buy into an index and ride the market trend for some profit.
+Please remember this strategy - it'll be the difference determining if you make money or not when it comes to these trading instruments.

 Moves are less volatile & more robust

-The above Indices therefore represent the best companies, from the best sectors of their economy, selected from the top leading economies in the world.
-Therefore their movements are more robust & less volatile - mostly upward trends.
+The above Indices therefore represent the best companies, from the best economic sectors of their economy, chosen and selected from the top leading economies in the world.
+Therefore their movements are more robust and less volatile - mostly upwards trends.